TimLiu2008/PartnerDatabase/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-FBLA.zip is the source code for this program

 ### Prerequisites

 Install JDK 21 to be able to run this application!

 ### Installation

-1. Download the FBLA.jar file
+1. Download the FBLA folder
-2. Execute!
+2. Go to dist folder
+3. Execute FBLA.jar!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>